Photo Credit Kevin Erdman

 Presently, there are global supply chain issues, increases in US import prices, and therefore, the cost of petroleum and food continues to surge for consumers.
 So, the re-centering of our work–life balance is tied to our new thoughts about the purchases we are making, because we want to show how we care about our health and about the earth.
 How will our purchases affect the global balance?
 What should we do with our time and money each day?
 Are we spending our money buying things from thoughtful companies that are actively focused on changing both the world and their community?

 Coffee is a commodity that can change the world one cup at a time.
 Thousands of coffees bear the Fair Trade Certified™ seal, which helps to improve millions of lives and protect the land and waterways in 62 countries and counting.
 Purchases have resulted in $846 million being given to farmers and workers since 1999.
-Weaver’s Coffee & Tea purchases organic and fair-trade coffees and has donated to three community organizations from the sale of three different coffees for nearly a decade, Astral Blend Coffee, Hackers Delight Coffee, and Pride Blend Coffee.
+Weaver’s Coffee & Tea purchases fair-trade coffees and has donated to three community organizations from the sale of three different coffees for nearly a decade, Astral Blend Coffee, Hackers Delight Coffee, and Pride Blend Coffee.
 This is a company with an authentic coffee roaster, John Weaver, who for many years apprenticed under Alfred Peet, the founder of Peet’s Coffee.
 Weaver is well known in the coffee industry as a magician, and has 43 years of experience in roasting coffee.
 He hand-roasts to perfection coffees grown along the equatorial belt.
 Bringing a coffee’s natural flavor to fruition is an art form, so larger coffee companies often disguise their use of cheaper coffees with additive flavors and slick marketing campaigns.
 However, Weaver’s Coffee & Tea is an authentic coffee company that never uses flavorings in the roasting process.
 The company’s co-founder is a woman, Renee Brown, who runs the business and skillfully manages her team to create the world’s best coffee.
 There is quality, consistency, and kindness in everything they do.
 They are two very different people who are truly authentic coffee entrepreneurs; one is a master coffee roaster with over four decades of experience, hand-roasting the world’s best coffee, and the other is a female coffee mogul with strategic capabilities and the commanding ease of an admiral.